oat-im/pulsenet-udp/CPP-MANUAL.md

 ### CM.1: **You SHALL use CMake ≥ 3.15 (Preferably Latest Stable).**
 <a name="cm1-cmake-version"></a>

-If you’re using a CMake version older than 3.15, upgrade.
+If you're using a CMake version older than 3.15, upgrade.
 We rely on modern CMake features for robust build logic, dependency management (`FetchContent`), and target-based property management.
 Aim to use a recent version (e.g., 3.20+ if possible) for access to the latest improvements.

 **Check your CMake version: `cmake --version`.**